Euro zone bond yields tick up before U.S. inflation report

 The moves in euro area bonds early on Wednesday followed U.S. Treasuries, where yields were up 2-5 basis points across the curve.
 US2YT=RR, US30YT=RR

-Germany's 30-year yield, which fell 10 bps on Tuesday and neared negative territory for the first time since August, was up 1 bp to 0.03%.
+Germany's 30-year yield, which fell 10 bps on Tuesday and neared negative territory for the first time since August, was up 3 bps to 0.05%.
 DE30YT=RR

 Euro zone bond yields have swung wildly in recent weeks, first surging as money markets bet on the European Central Bank hiking rates next year.
 They then fell sharply after the Bank of England did not deliver an anticipated rate increase, moving money markets around the world.
 IRPR

-Though markets are calmer this week, long-term market-based inflation expectations have swung in the euro zone, rising above the ECB's 2% target for the first time in 12 sessions on Tuesday, only to fall back to 1.96% by the session's close.
+Though markets are calmer this week, long-term market-based inflation expectations have swung in the euro zone, rising above the ECB's 2% target for the first time in 12 sessions on Tuesday, only to fall back to 1.96% by the session's close and keep there on Wednesday.
 EUIL5YF5Y=R

 Inflation-adjusted real yields also fell to record lows on Tuesday, a function of strong demand for inflation-linked debt.
 But that is also often seen as the market expressing concern over the growth outlook.